James Lascelles

-James Edward Lascelles (born 5 October 1953) is a British musician and the second son of the 7th Earl of Harewood and his first wife, Marion.
+James Edward Lascelles (born 5 October 1953) is an English musician and the second son of the 7th Earl of Harewood and his first wife, Marion.
 Lascelles is a second cousin to King Charles III.

 Music

 When young, Lascelles had classical piano and drum lessons, and claims that "John Tavener 'taught' him to improvise" by performing duets on a church organ.

 He then became interested in jazz, blues, and rock and roll.

 Global Village Trucking Company

 Lascelles was a co-founder of the Global Village Trucking Company, known to its fans as "The Globs", in the early 1970s.
 The band, the road crew and their families all lived together in a commune in an old farmhouse in Sotherton, Suffolk, and undertook numerous benefit concerts and free festivals, playing extended free-form jams, making them a well known UK live act.
 The band shunned record companies, but played on the Greasy Truckers Live at Dingwalls Dance Hall benefit album at Dingwalls in 1973, and in November 1974 they recorded an eponymous album at Rockfield Studios, Monmouth, Wales.

 In 1973 the BBC made a documentary about Global Village Trucking Company, their communal living and their aim to make it without a record company.
 The BBC updated the documentary for the What Happened Next series, shown in May 2008, which included their first gig in 30 years.
 This re-union led to other Global Village gigs at Glastonbury 2008 and other festivals.